 The holiday season is just around the corner, so in this article and video I’ll show you ten top typefaces that will add a touch of festive charm to your designs!
 Using these will make your Christmas cards, season’s greetings or Santa’s social media post fontastic!

 I will cover traditional, flourished, more simple, or playful fonts, both free and paid options.
 Not only showing the typefaces, also giving you some tips how you use them best.
-And I’ll give myself a little challenge, trying to make a decent Christmas card with … well one typeface that does not fit the others in the list below.
+And I’ll give myself a little challenge, trying to make a decent Christmas card with … well the one typeface that does not fit the others in the list below.
 Because it’s not only about the font choice, it’s what you make of it.

 Full Christmas transparency: all paid fonts are available on the wonderful I Love Typography shop, where I’m an affiliate partner.
 So purchasing them via my links will also support my content creation with a little kickback.
 But now let’s kick it off with a quite traditional choice.